3.3 - Improve the discoverability and accessibility of government data: Archived records

-Digital access projects launched by the Archives in 2017 include:
+Digital access projects launched by the Archives since 2017 include:

-- Four new video tutorials were released on the Archives’ Discovering Anzacs website to assist the public understand World War I service records.
+- Seven new video tutorials were released on the Archives’ Discovering Anzacs website to assist the public understand World War I service records and repatriation records.

 - The upgraded Destination: Australia: Sharing our post war migrant stories was launched on 8 May 2017.
 The upgrade, which has generated much positive feedback, has facilitated increased public engagement with the Archives’ extensive collection of photographs which document the arrival and settlement of post war migrants.

 - Five videos exploring the shared history of Dutch migration to Australia have been developed for hosting on Destination: Australia website.
 This program is part of an ongoing program to create links between the Archives immigration related collection and the emigration related collections from the National Archief of the Kingdom of the Netherlands.
 The program also included a scoping study of the Archives collection to identify other Netherlands related material.